-After assessment, herbs and supplements are the first phase of treatment and are continued throughout the Program.
-Dr Norman Doidge states that it generally makes sense to restore the cellular health of the brain before attempting other aspects of treatment.
+After the psychological assessment, biomedical herbs and supplements are the first phase of treatment aimed at restoring physical health and in particular brain health.
+They are continued throughout the Program.
+Dr Norman Doidge states that it makes sense to restore the cellular health of the brain before attempting other aspects of treatment.
 When affected nerve cells in the brain are restored to cellular health, a great deal of the “noise” they emit is quietened, making the person’s nervous system less disrupted and more amenable to the next four stages of neuroplastic brain healing.

 ABOUT AUDITORY TRAINING

 A problem with Auditory Processing can underlie many of the issues a child may be having.
 Auditory Processing can be defined as “what we do with what we hear”or the “ability to receive, sequence and process sound”.
 Disorders in Auditory Processing can mean problems for listening, developing language skills (both expressive and receptive), impairments in cognitive and learning abilities and behavioural difficulties.
 Auditory Training uses a combination of electronically modified words and phrases, audio vocal activities and music that is dynamically modified to stimulate the auditory system and its pathways.
 Each child will have an assessment to identify individualized parameters to guide the program of Auditory Training.

 How does it help?
 Auditory training assists in developing receptive language and listening skills.
 It also assists in increasing the awareness of expressive language skills and voice control.
 This has positive implications for better educational outcomes for children.
 Auditory training has also been found to stimulate the auditory nerves and contribute to improved social engagement.
 This training involves 2 hours of specialized listening 5 days a week for 3 weeks in most cases.
 After this a further assessment is used to reveal areas of progress and whether further training is needed.